rzuppur/sparkweaver.core/README.md

 ## Web interface

 For editing and simulating node trees, see [SparkWeaver Web](https://github.com/rzuppur/sparkweaver.web) UI.
-It provides easy editor to create node trees and visualize them using WebAssembly to run this core library.
+It provides an easy editor to create node trees and visualize them using WebAssembly to run this core library.

 ![Screenshot of node based DMX lightning editor user interface](screen_web.jpg)